 The drawback of not executing a power of attorney is that a court application for the appointment of a deputy costs more in legal fees than signing a power of attorney.
 In addition if you lose capacity your attorneys can immediately help you through the authority given to them in the power of attorney document.
 If family or friends have to make an application to court for a deputy to be appointed there is likely to be a delay between the Court of Protection application and the appointment of the deputy.

 How much does a power of attorney cost?

-At Evolve Family Law we believe it is important to be upfront and transparent about legal fees so we publish a price guide on our website.
+At Evolve Family Law we believe it is important to be upfront and transparent about legal fees so we publish a price guide on our website under “Our Prices”.
 That way you have the confidence of knowing the price of a power of attorney document before calling our friendly power of attorney solicitors.

 Although Evolve Family Law charge a fixed fee for your power of attorney you will get bespoke legal advice from a specialist private client and power of attorney solicitor that looks at your personal situation for a fee that is simple and understandable.

-For specialist private client advice on your power of attorney or making or changing your Will or estate planning call Chris Strogen at Evolve Family Law on 0345 222 8 222 or complete our online enquiry form.
+For specialist private client advice on your power of attorney or making or changing your Will or estate planning call Chris Strogen at Evolve Family Law or complete our online enquiry form.
 Evolve Family Law has offices in Holmes Chapel, Cheshire and Whitefield, Manchester but we also offer remote meetings by appointment by video call or telephone.